Become a Certified Behavior Analyst: Education and Career Roadmap

 Learn how to become a certified behavior analyst.
 Research the education requirements, training and licensure information, and experience required for starting a career in behavior analysis.

-Do I Want to Be a Certified Behavior Analyst?
+Should I Become a Certified Behavior Analyst?

 A certified behavior analyst works with children and adults to improve performance at school or work and to mitigate the effects of disabilities.
 He or she would observe and record the behavior of a client and devise a plan utilizing conditioning and reinforcement methods to retrain the client to change his or her automatic responses to new, more productive ones.